realfagstermer/mrtermer/README.md

 Publiseringsscript og data for Menneskerettighetstermer.

-`python publish.py` henter oppdaterte data fra Roald og produserer MARC21 og RDF/SKOS.
+Run `doit build` to fetch the latest source data and produce MARC21 + RDF/SKOS.